 The Association Board of Directors establishes, adopts, and maintains a formal written capital adequacy plan to ensure that adequate capital is maintained for continued financial viability, to provide for growth necessary to meet the needs of members/borrowers, and to ensure that all stockholders are treated equitably.
-There were no material changes to the capital plan for 2016 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.
+There were no material changes to the capital plan for 2017 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.

-Total members' equity at December 31, 2016, increased 5.77% percent to \$187,667 from the December 31, 2015 total of \$177,423.
-At December 31, 2015, total members' equity increased 4.50% from the December 31, 2014 total of \$169,784.
-The increase was primarily attributed to the increase in retained surplus due to the amount of net income being greater than any surplus amounts revolved or redeemed in 2016.
+Total members' equity at December 31, 2017, increased 6.22% percent to \$199,334 from the December 31, 2016 total of \$187,667.
+At December 31, 2016, total members' equity increased 5.77% from the December 31, 2015 total of \$177,423.
+The increase was primarily attributed to the increase in retained surplus due to the amount of net income being greater than any surplus amounts revolved or redeemed in 2017.

-Total capital stock and participation certificates were \$2,457 on December 31, 2016, compared to \$2,414 on December 31, 2015, and \$2,409 on December 31, 2014.
+Total capital stock and participation certificates were \$2,510 on December 31, 2017, compared to \$2,457 on December 31, 2016, and \$2,414 on December 31, 2015.

 FCA sets minimum regulatory capital requirements for System banks and associations.
 Capital adequacy is evaluated using a number of regulatory ratios.
-According to the FCA regulations, each institution's permanent capital ratio is calculated by dividing permanent capital by a risk-adjusted asset base.
-Risk adjusted assets mean the total dollar amount of the institution's assets adjusted by an appropriate credit conversion factor as defined by regulation.
-For all periods represented, the Association exceeded minimum regulatory standards for all the ratios.
+For all periods represented, the Association exceeded minimum regulatory standards for all ratios.